 - Each entry consisting of up to five poems costs £10.00.

 - Payments must be made in British pounds sterling via the competition website.

-- All entrants who provide a valid email address will be notified about the outcome of their entry by mid April 2019.
+- All entrants who provide a valid email address will be notified about the outcome of their entry by late April 2021.